 The Lake and surrounding areas are used for a wide range of recreational activities.
 There are lovely parks for picnics and areas for swimming as well as walking tracks and cycling paths.
 The Lake is a busy waterway with rowing, sailing, windsurfing, canoeing, kayaking, dragon boating, fishing, model boating and stand up paddle boarding are just some of the activities available.
 There are a number of clubs and associations organising activities on and around the Lake.

-Around the Lake there are many services available including boat and kayak hire, Lake cruises and ferry services.
+Around the Lake there are many services available including boat, kayak, paddle boat hire, Lake cruises and ferry services.
 There are also cafés and restaurants around the Lake where you can relax and take in the view.

 Lake User Group